dwarvesf/handbook/engineering-ladder.md

 | Company        | Makes an impact on the whole tech organization.                                             |
 | Community      | Well represent the company in the tech community.                                           |

-The technical and execution aspect are the "adder" attribues, whereas the influence and collaboration/communication are the "multiplier" attributes.
+The technical and execution aspects are the "adder" attributes, whereas the influence and collaboration/communication are the "multiplier" attributes.
 As an engineer advances to a more senior role, the importance gradually shifts to the "multiplier" attributes.

 ## IC track